immutant/immutant/docs/guides/transactions.md

 persistence, a developer answers these questions using the `@TransactionAttribute` annotation.

-But annotations are gross, man!
+But annotations are gross, friend!

 So in Immutant, [JEE transaction attributes] are represented as Clojure macros.
 In fact, the `immutant.transactions/transaction` macro